AJNOURI/COA/README.md

 - [The Test Takers Guide to the Certified OpenStack Administrator](https://youtu.be/EXckOKPtSZQ)
 - [Prepping for the OpenStack Administrator Exam](https://youtu.be/JGzDgnSex00)
 - [Passing the Certified OpenStack Administrator Test](https://youtu.be/p2_Z8WCqkTU)

+## DISCLAIMER!
+The list of tasks and the format presented are suggested before taking the exam, so any matching is a coincidence.

 ## VERY IMPORTANT!
 Your contribution is very welcome and encouraged for both the content and the form.